Native Subresource Support in Kubectl

 Final Thoughts¶

-.
+This enhancement significantly improves the developer experience when managing Kubernetes objects via kubectl.
 By exposing subresources as first-class citizens, it simplifies scripting, debugging, and day-to-day cluster operations.
-Whether you're scaling CRDs, inspecting status updates, or editing a subset of object fields, --subresource
+Whether you're scaling CRDs, inspecting status updates, or editing a subset of object fields, --subresource brings much-needed ergonomics to Kubernetes CLI workflows.

-If you're using custom controllers or automation pipelines that rely on subresources, it's time to update your toolchains and start leveraging this feature natively through kubectl
+If you're using custom controllers or automation pipelines that rely on subresources, it's time to update your toolchains and start leveraging this feature natively through kubectl.

 FAQs